The Best Food Processors of 2020

 As we do with all of our reviews, TechGearLab purchased all of the products that we tested.
 We do not accept any free evaluation models from manufacturers.
 Our food processor testing team is led by Austin Palmer and David Wise, who both have tested and reviewed over two hundred kitchen appliances over the past few years.
 In addition to their expertise, we also consulted with home chefs and bakers to get their input on our testing and scoring process.

-In total, we spent close to 200 hours specifically testing and evaluating food processors and mini-choppers side-by-side, creating copious amounts of hummus, chopping dozens and dozens of tomatoes and onions, mixing up tons of pizza and pie crust dough, making mayo from scratch, and shredding a silly amount of cheese to evaluate and compare the results.
+We spent close to 200 hours specifically testing and evaluating food processors and mini-choppers side-by-side, creating copious amounts of hummus, chopping dozens and dozens of tomatoes and onions, mixing up tons of pizza and pie crust dough, making mayo from scratch, and shredding a silly amount of cheese to evaluate and compare the results.
 We then had a panel of judges rate the quality of the food produced in each food processor.
 Finally, we awarded points based on the ease of cleaning, which we had a pretty good idea of after making all of the aforementioned food and spending tons of time cleaning out these appliances for the next round of cooking.

 Related: How We Tested Food Processors